f41ardu/TelloProcessing/README.md

 ## Project Description

-You will find diferent sample programs based on the tello sdk Tello SDK Documentation EN_1.3_1122.pdf and Processing.
+You will find different sample programs based on the tello sdk Tello SDK Documentation EN_1.3_1122.pdf and Processing.

 We will start with a simple proof of concept.